MTS Master's Degree

 UNIVERSITY SPEAKERS

-- Sylvain Ferez, Associate Professor, University of Montpellier
+- Sylvain Ferez, Associate Professor (MCF-HDR), University of Montpellier

-- Nathalie Le Roux, Associate Professor, University of Montpellier
+- Nathalie Le Roux, Assistant Professor, University of Montpellier

-- Robin Recours, Associate Professor, University of Montpellier
+- Robin Recours, Assistant Professor, University of Montpellier

-- Olivier Thomas, Associate Professor, University of Montpellier
+- Olivier Thomas, Assistant Professor, University of Montpellier

-- Rémi Richard, Associate Professor, University of Montpellier
+- Rémi Richard, Assistant Professor, University of Montpellier

 - Jean Michel Haddad, PRAG (certified public accountant), University of Montpellier